centarro/commerce-docs/docs/v2/developer-guide/pricing/prices.md

 The total price value is the product of the order item unit price and the order item quantity, rounded to the correct number of decimal places (based on the currency of the unit price).
 It is recalculated automatically whenever the unit price or quantity is updated or the order item is saved.
 This value does not take into account any adjustments on the order item.
 The `getTotalPrice()` method returns this value.
 You can use the `getAdjustedTotalPrice()` method to get the adjusted total price, which is also rounded based on currency.

 The value for the Unit price, `getUnitPrice()`, for an order item can be set in a variety of ways throughout the shopping and order management processes.
 If you want to have complete control over its value, you can set the `Overridden unit price` boolean field value for an order item to `TRUE`.
-This can be done by administrative users through the order admin UI or programatically using the `setUnitPrice()` method with the optional `override` parameter set to `TRUE`.
+This can be done by administrative users through the order admin UI or programmatically using the `setUnitPrice()` method with the optional `override` parameter set to `TRUE`.

 !!!example "For example"